cloudposse/terraform-aws-components/mixins/README.md

 This mixin is meant to be placed in a Terraform config outside the organization's infrastructure monorepo in order to:

 1. Instantiate an AWS Provider using roles managed by the infrastructure monorepo.
-Since Cloud Posse's providers.tf pattern requires an invocation of the 'account-map' component’s 'iam-roles' submodule, which is not present in a repository outside of the infrastructure monorepo.
+Since Cloud Posse's providers.tf pattern requires an invocation of the `account-map` component’s `iam-roles` submodule, which is not present in a repository outside of the infrastructure monorepo.
 2. Retrieve outputs from a component in the infrastructure monorepo.
-Since Cloud Posse’s 'remote-state' module expects a 'stacks' directory, which will not be present in this repository, the monorepo must be cloned via a 'monorepo' module instantiation.
+Since Cloud Posse’s `remote-state` module expects a `stacks` directory, which will not be present in this repository, the monorepo must be cloned via a `monorepo` module instantiation.

-Because the source attribute in the 'monorepo' and 'remote-state' modules cannot be interpolated and refers to a monorepo in a given organization, the following dummy placeholders have been put in place upstream and need to be replaced accordingly when "dropped into" a Terraform configuration:
+Because the source attribute in the `monorepo` and `remote-state` modules cannot be interpolated and refers to a monorepo in a given organization, the following dummy placeholders have been put in place upstream and need to be replaced accordingly when "dropped into" a Terraform configuration:

-1. Infrastructure monorepo: 'github.com/ACME/infrastructure'
+1. Infrastructure monorepo: `github.com/ACME/infrastructure`
-2. Infrastructure monorepo ref: '0.1.0'
+2. Infrastructure monorepo ref: `0.1.0`

 ## Mixin: `sops.mixin.tf`